.

 meaningful.adjective

-having meaning, function or purpose; fraught with meaning; significant (a meaningful glance); expressive
+having meaning, function or purpose; fraught with meaning; meaningful intent involves serious.consideration; significant (a happy meaningful glance); expressive

 meaningfully.adverb